Temiloluwa/sagemaker_auto_mpg/Blog.md

 ```

-I reckon logging of metrics to be a bit involved in Sagemaker in comparision to other frameworks.
+I reckon logging of metrics to be a bit involved in Sagemaker in comparison to other frameworks.
 This is how custom training metrics are captured:

 1. Create a logger that streams to standard output `(logging.StreamHandler(sys.stdout))`.
 The streamed logs are automatically captured by AWS Cloudwatch.
 2. Log metrics based on your predetermined format e.g metric-name=metric-value.
 3. When creating the estimator that runs the training script, a regex pattern that matches your metric logging format must be given to the `metric_definition` parameter.

-The training job is executed by running the `scripts/model/train.py` file within in an Sklearn Estimator container on a compute instance (ml.m5.xlarge in this case).
+The training job is executed by running the `scripts/model/train.py` file within an Sklearn Estimator container on a compute instance (ml.m5.xlarge in this case).
 Pay attention to how inputs are supplied to estimators using the `inputs` parameter and how the training job is assigned to the created trial using the `experiment_config` parameter.

 The script trains a `RandomForestRegressor` on the `.npy` preprocessed train features and the model is evaluated on validation features.
 I will explain in what follows why I did not save the model as a tarfile.